r-pufky/docs/source/roles/nginx/docs/manual-configuration/configuration-patterns.rst

 * ``$client`` will store a value based on the most specific match and can be checked in other sections.
-* There is essentially no cost for a large list of matches; `only evaluated when used`_.
+* There is essentially no cost for a large list of matches; only evaluated when used.

 .. code-block:: nginx